gsa-oes/office-of-evaluation-sciences/_about/mission.md

 image: /assets/img/icons/oes-green.webp
 hide_image: true
 class:
-summary: Our mission is to build and use evidence to improve the effectiveness and efficiency of government programs, leading to cost savings.
+summary: Our mission is to build and use evidence to better serve the public.
 ---
-Our mission is to build and use evidence to improve the effectiveness and efficiency of government programs, leading to cost savings.
-We ensure GSA meets its statutory requirements set forth in the Foundations for Evidence-Based Policymaking Act.
+Our mission is to build and use evidence to better serve the public.
+We work across government to help agencies improve the effectiveness and efficiency of government programs.

 ## Who we are
 The OES team is composed of interdisciplinary evaluation experts and includes a mix of federal employees, fellows, and academic affiliates, often on loan from a university or research institution.